| Copyright of these pages is asserted by the owner and creator of this content. You are welcome

 the first American petition of protest and claim to representation and self-government was signed and published.
 They ask

 for "free voting" and elected Colonial government, and no taxation without representation.
-Six men

 were chosen to sign on behalf of all Northampton.
 Again Levin Denwood was a signer as was William Whittington, ancestor of